How the HSC works: Understanding New South Wales' Year 12 ATAR System

 🌃 The Higher School Certificate (HSC): What is it?

 The HSC works on a “units” system.
-Most classes are two units (English, Math, Chemistry etc), but extension subjects are only one unit (English Extension, Math Extension etc).
+Most subjects are two units (English, Math, Chemistry etc), but extension subjects are only one unit (English Extension, Math Extension etc).
 If you're still unsure what the difference is between each maths subject, here is a quick comprehensive guide.

+In year 11 you are required to take a minimum of 12 units (for most people this is 6 subjects).
 In year 12 you are only required to take 10 units.
 Regardless of how many units you take, only the 10 best units will count towards your ATAR.
-Each unit is worth 50 marks and therefore for the standard 2-unit course you will receive a mark out of 100.
+Each unit is worth 50 marks and therefore, for the standard 2-unit course, you will receive a mark out of 100.

-For Example:
+For example:

 Often people stick with their 12 units from year 11 so that if they have a bad day, or mess up majorly on an exam, they have a fallback and it won’t drastically change their ATAR.

-Extension Subjects:
+Extension Subjects

-Internal and External Assessment:
+📖 Internal and External Assessment

 For every course, regardless of the units, your final grade is made up of: